Dung24-6/Dung24-6/README.md

 _**I have been impressed with the urgency of doing.
 Knowing is not enough; we must apply.
 Being willing is not enough; we must do.**_

 Leonardo da Vinci

+_**When your desires are strong enough you will appear to possess superhuman powers to achieve.**_

+Napoleon Hill